barecode/Boost-Spring-Boot/README.md

 ## Create a Liberty based Docker image

 Docker is a very popular deployment technology, enabling developers to build applications which behave the same once deployed, delivering on the age old saying 'it works on my machine!'.
-The Maven boost plugin makes it easy to build a Docker image for your Spring Boot application with minimal knowledge of Docker.
+The `boost-maven-plugin` makes it easy to build a Docker image for your Spring Boot application with minimal knowledge of Docker.
 Follow the Docker [Getting Started instructions](https://www.docker.com/get-started) to install Docker on your system.

 ### The build

-Configure the Boost maven plugin in the `pom.xml` at the end of build plugins section with the `docker-build` execution goal.
+Configure the `boost-maven-plugin` in the `pom.xml` at the end of build plugins section with the `docker-build` execution goal.
 The plugin needs to be included after the `spring-boot-maven-plugin` as it uses the output from the Spring Boot build.

 ```xml
   <plugin>